 Many people are unaware of this warning, and believe that as long as they buy from local stores, they are buying a product that has been tested and found to be safe and effective.
 Online sources, for many, are considered unsafe.
-However, there really is little difference since all supplements, no matter their source, are not regulated, but if you buy from local “brick and mortar” stores, such as Guardian, Unity, GNC, or Holland & Barrett, you may be spending 10-50% more than if you buy online.
+However, there really is little difference since all supplements, no matter their source, are not regulated.
+But if you buy from local “brick and mortar” stores, such as Guardian, Unity, GNC, or Holland & Barrett, you may be spending 10-50% more than if you buy online.
 The selection online is also more vast.

 Both online shops have a wide variety of multivitamins, supplements, and herbs.
 They also have personal care and grocery items.
 You can get organic lip balm for as low as $0.50 (USD), a 1L bottle of coconut oil for $20 (USD), along with a wide array of organic makeup and shampoo.

 If you use the following referral code, you can get a $10 discount off your first order.
 It helps me out too, as I get a discount on my next purchase, making it a win-win for everyone.
 Let me just disclose that I don’t get paid by these companies to write about them.
 And this referral fee is truly voluntary (you don’t have to use it).

 - Vitacost referral link (when you’re ready to buy, just click on this link and activate your $10 code)

 - iHerb coupon code (click on this link to get $5 off at checkout, or manually enter in the code “FUZ092“ at checkout)